FAQ

 There are two components to BillyGate:

-• We supply the firmware (software) that runs on the Pico2W.
-Pricing is by currency:
+- We supply the firmware (software) that runs on the Pico2W.
+Pricing is determined by your home currency:

-• Payment is by domestic bank transfer (non-domestic bank transfers are by prior request only and will incur additional bank fees).
+- Payment is by domestic bank transfer (non-domestic bank transfers are by prior request only and will incur additional bank fees).
+Paypal is simpler but costlier because of its fees.

-The total price is therefore around $50.
-This includes firmware updates (of the purchased product).
+- This pricing includes firmware updates (of the purchased product).

 The buying process (see the BillyGate user manual for more detail) is as follows: